FirmaChain/firmachain/docs/validator-guide/join-the-colosseum-testnet/cosmovisor-guide.md

   * If you set the variable as false, it becomes easier to roll back and therefore, we recommend you use this feature.
 * DAEMON\_PREUPGRADE\_MAX\_RETRIES (defaults to 0)
   * This option sets the number of pre upgrade call attempts.
-  * If the pre upgrade call attempt reaches the set limit due to consistent failure, Cosmovisor will fail to upgrade.
+  * If the pre upgrade call attempt reaches the set limit due to consistent failure, **`cosmovisor`** will fail to upgrade.

 Following is a sample setting of the above variables.\
 Options can be modified in ways that suits your purpose after reading the description of each variable mentioned above.\